CarlosLRamirez/AWS-Certified-Cloud-Practitioner-CLF-01---My-Notes/AWS Certified Cloud Practitioner (CLF-01) - My Notes.md

-#aws #cloudpractitioner #learning

-AWS Certified Cloud Practitioner (CLF-01) - My Notes/Flash Cards
+# AWS Certified Cloud Practitioner (CLF-01) - My Notes/Flash Cards

-#  Domain 1 : Cloud Concepts
+##  Domain 1 : Cloud Concepts
-## Subdomain 1.1 Define the AWS Cloud and its value proposition
+### Subdomain 1.1 Define the AWS Cloud and its value proposition

 - Client-server model
 	- In computing, a **client** can be a web browser or desktop application that a person interacts with, to make requests to computer **servers**.